Animiral/go-strength-model/README.md

 One way to train our strength model is to let it predict the players' future rating number.
 The `label_gameset.py` script provided in this repository reads the list of games that we produced in the previous steps.
 The output games list contains the future rating of both the black and the white player involved, from the point when they have played an additional number of games as specified in the `--advance` argument.

-For example, if Alice starts with a rating of 1000 and then plays against B, C, D, E and F, resulting in ratings of 1100, 1200, 1300, 1400 and 1500 respectively, and the `--advance` option is set to 3 (games in the future), then the resultant labeling might be:
+For example, if Alice starts with a rating of 1000 and then wins against B, C, D, E and F, resulting in ratings of 1100, 1200, 1300, 1400 and 1500 respectively, and the `--advance` option is set to 3 (games in the future), then the resultant labeling might be:

 ```
-File,Player White,Player Black,Winner,Label White,Label Black
+File,Player White,Player Black,Score,WhiteRating,BlackRating
-Alice_vs_B.sgf,Alice,B,W+,1300,1000
+Alice_vs_B.sgf,Alice,B,0,1300,1000
-Alice_vs_C.sgf,Alice,C,W+,1400,1000
+Alice_vs_C.sgf,Alice,C,0,1400,1000
-Alice_vs_D.sgf,Alice,D,W+,1500,1000
+Alice_vs_D.sgf,Alice,D,0,1500,1000
-Alice_vs_E.sgf,Alice,E,W+,1500,1000
+E_vs_Alice.sgf,E,Alice,1,1000,1500
-Alice_vs_F.sgf,Alice,F,W+,1500,1000
+Alice_vs_F.sgf,Alice,F,0,1500,1000
 ```

 Run the script as follows.